 - Pay attention to which syllables are stressed in each sentence, then underline them (or put a stress mark before them).

-- Listen to the sentence again to make sure you get the rhythm created by unstressed quickly said syllables and stressed syllables who are said with more force and on which we linger a bit.
+- Listen to the sentence again to make sure you get the rhythm created by unstressed (usually shorter) syllables and stressed syllables which are said with more force and on which we linger a bit.
 (I highly recommend that you study the post Working towards improving your English pronunciation before doing this activity.)

 - Play the sentence one more time and try to say it with the same rhythm and pronunciation as Will Smith.
 Don't be shy, play the role, be expressive, be Hitch and speak like Hitch!